Flying Tigers Warbird Restoration Museum

 The Flying Tigers Warbird Restoration Museum at Kissimmee Municipal Airport was always one of our favourite attractions in Orlando.

-There was something magical about walking through the workshops where pieces of battered and crumpled metal that had been rescued from swamps and jungles around the world were being loving restored into beautiful flying machines.
+There was something magical about walking through the workshops where pieces of battered and crumpled metal that had been rescued from swamps and jungles around the world were being lovingly restored once more into beautiful flying machines.

 Not only could you see, but you could also smell and touch the exhibits.